VISIT OUR ART STORE ▶

 Experiment with Masking in Realism and Abstract Art

 Both mediums open up endless creative options.
-I love using them for realism, abstract shapes, architecture, or fine details.
+The artist loves using them for realism, abstract shapes, architecture, or fine details.
 Try them and see what suits your style!

 Wrapping Up

 Art Masking Fluid and Permanent Masking Medium each offer something special.
-I use both depending on the effect I want.
+The artist uses both depending on the effect desired.
 Crisp highlights?
-I reach for masking fluid.
+The artist reaches for masking fluid.

 Softer textures?
 The medium works great.
 What kind of masking techniques do you enjoy using in your watercolor work?
-I'd love to hear how you make the most of these tools!
+The artist would love to hear how you make the most of these tools!